PaRadoxM16/get-weather-report/README.md

 Node.js is required to run this script.
 To install dependencies, cd into the javascript folder `cd javascript` and run `npm i`.
 Finally, run the program with `node main.js`.

 ## Go
 Go is required to run this script.
-To install dependencies, cd into the go folder `cd go` and run `go get .`.
-Finally, build the program with `go build` and run with `./weather-report-go`.
+To run the program, type the command `go run main.go`.